AdaCore/spark2014/docs/lrm/source/introduction.rst

-- |SPARK| shall support *constructive*, modular development which allows contracts to be specified on the declaration of program units and allows analysis and verification to be perfomed based on these contracts as early as possible in the development lifecycle, even before before the units are implemented.
+- |SPARK| shall support *constructive*, modular development which allows contracts to be specified on the declaration of program units and allows analysis and verification to be perfomed based on these contracts as early as possible in the development lifecycle, even before the units are implemented.
 As units are implemented the implementation is verified against its specification given in its contract.
 The contracts are specified using
   |SPARK| specific aspects.